sam4llis/nvim-tundra/README.md

 [colour]: https://github.com/sam4llis/nvim-tundra/blob/dev/lua/nvim-tundra/stylesheet/arctic.lua#L21

-### Syntax settings
+### Miscellaneous

-Syntax settings provide a simple interface to overwrite styles for syntactic elements, such as booleans or functions.
-Each field can accept any key from `:h highlight-args` as a boolean.
-Syntax settings are conventionally used to add
+In the preceding [example configuration](#configuration) the `editor`, `syntax`, and `diagnostics` subtables provide an interface to overwrite styles for specific elements.
+Each field within these subtables can accept any key from `h: highlight args` as a boolean.

-`bold = true` or `inverse = true` to an element.
+- A common use-case for `editor` subtable involves reversing the highlight groups for the `search` and `substitute` fields by adding a `reverse = true` flag to the respective field.

-### Editor settings
+- Conventionally, syntactic elements like booleans and functions use the `syntax` subtable to add key-value pairs such as `bold = true` and `italic = true`.

-Editor settings provide a simple interface to overwrite styles for Neovim editor highlights.
-A common use-case is to reverse the highlight arguments on the `search` and `substitute` fields.
-This is achieved by adding the `reverse = true` option to the respective field.
-Each field can accept any key from `h highlight-args` as a boolean.
+- A common use-case for the `diagnostic` subtable involves changing the foreground or background colour of diagnostic groups using the respective `fg = '<HEX_VALUE>'` or `bg = '<HEX_VALUE>'` flags.

 ### Plugin settings